If you have a microphone to record your vocals, you need a preamp.

 Best Preamp For Coloration

-Without a doubt, it is the Golden Age Project Pre73.
+Without a doubt, for coloration, the Golden Age Project Pre73 is the best mic preamp for vocals.
 It perfectly recreates the classic sound of the Neve 1073 and does it at a much lower price.

 Number of Channels